|Unit||Index Jun 2005=100, NSA|

 |Release||Teranet - National Bank National Composite House Price Index|

-The national bank house price index is an estimated index that measeures the increase/decrease in the value of properties over time by tracking home sale prices for properties that have been sold twice, allowing the source to calculate the increase or decrease in the value of the home over a given time period.
+For Canada, the national bank house price index (produced by Teranet and National Bank of Canada) is an estimated index that measeures the increase/decrease in the value of properties over time by tracking home sale prices for properties that have been sold twice, allowing the source to calculate the increase or decrease in the value of the home over a given time period.

 The source trackes the registered home sale prices over time, looking for properties that have been sold at least twice, making it possible to see the increase or decrease in the value or the property over a period of time.